numindai/NuMarkdown/README.md

 # NuMarkdown-reasoning 📄

-**NuMarkdown-reasoning** is the first reasoning vision-language model trained specifically to convert documents into clean GitHub-flavoured Markdown.
+**NuMarkdown-8B-reasoning** is the first reasoning vision-language model trained specifically to convert documents into clean GitHub-flavoured Markdown.
 It is a fine-tune of **Qwen 2.5-VL-7B** using ~10k synthetic Doc-to-Reasoning-to-Markdown pairs, followed by an RL phase (GRPO) with a layout-centric reward.

-*(Note: the number of thinking tokens can vary from 20% to 5X the number of tokens of the final answers)*
+*(Note: the number of thinking tokens can vary from 20% to 500% the number of tokens in the final answer)*

 ## Results

 **NuMarkdown-reasoning** is significantly better than similar size non-reasoning models trained for markdown generation on complex documents, and achieves competitive results against top closed source alternatives.

-### Arena ranking agains popular alternative (using trueskill-2 ranking system, with around 500 votes):
+### Arena ranking against popular alternatives (using trueskill-2 ranking system, with around 500 anonymized votes):
 <p align="center">

 | Rank | Model                                   | μ     | σ    | μ − 3σ |